s15a/eiquidus-new-2024/README_DINGOCOIN.txt

 15. Footer height became adaptive.
 Social links on left of it became fluid, their layout can adapt to window width.
 File views/layout.pug.
 16. Added configurable parameter "home_link_url" and target='_blank' to the top left logo or text.
 Originaly was "/" burned into views/layout.pug.
 Files views/layout.pug, settings.json, lib/settings.js.
 17. Added Credits link to bottom left corner and description text of it.
 Goes to code root of eIquidus.
+18. BTC logo changed to pie in the 'richlist' menu link.